peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext WithTraps(
         int traps);

 Copies this EContext with Traps set to the given value.
+(Also sets HasFlags on the copy to  `True` , but this may change in version 2.0 of this library.).

 <b>Parameters:</b>